• Home

 Homemade Nativity Scenes & Decor Ideas

-Wooden Doll Nativity from Little Inspirations not only makes a simple set, but it can also be something kids can play with, too.
+The Wooden Doll Nativity from Little Inspirations not only makes a simple set, but it can also be something kids can play with throughout Advent.

-Felt Nativity Advent Calendar from Barefoot in the Kitchen also makes a nice toy and a fun way to explain the story to little ones.
+This Felt Nativity Advent Calendar from Barefoot in the Kitchen lets kids work on their cutting skills and also makes a nice toy and a fun way to explain the story of Jesus’ birth to little ones.

 Nativity Scene made with Recycled Items from Pink and Green Mama uses upcycled items to create a perfect scene for kids to make.

-Magnetic Nativity Scene from Freshly Completed is another playset that allows your kiddos to make the scene.
+This Magnetic Nativity Scene from Freshly Completed is another playset that allows your kiddos to make the scene and then play with it on the refrigerator.

 Printable Nativity for Kids from Catholic Icing is an easy nativity to make for little ones.